Nickguitar/Splitter/README.md

 `foo@bar:~$ php splitter.php -i 100 -f malware.exe -o path -e 4000`

-Remember malware.exe is 70Kb, but this time it will generate about 40 files, since we specified the end byte (4000) and the interval changed to 100.
+Remember that malware.exe is 70Kb, but this time it will generate about 40 files, since we specified the end byte (4000) and the interval changed to 100.

 `foo@bar:~$ php splitter.php -i 1 -f malware.exe -o path -b 6700 -e 6800`